archanajl/CinnamonCinemasChallenge/ReadMe.md

 ### <ins>Goal of the application</ins>

 Cinnamon Cinemas Challenge manages the booking of seats for your favorite cinema.
-Click [here](https://codingdojo.org/kata/Bowling/) to have more details.

 ### <ins>Cinnamon Cinemas Business Requirements</ins>